An Optimal Dividend Problem with Capital Injections over a Finite Horizon: Abstract

 \section{Abstract}

 In this paper we propose and solve an optimal dividend problem with capital injections over a finite time horizon.
-The surplus dynamics obeys a linearly controlled drifted Brownian motion that is reflected at zero, dividends give rise to time-dependent instantaneous marginal profits, whereas capital injections are subject to time-dependent instantaneous marginal costs.
+The surplus dynamics obeys a linearly controlled drifted Brownian motion that is reflected at the origin, dividends give rise to time-dependent instantaneous marginal profits, whereas capital injections are subject to time-dependent instantaneous marginal costs.
 The aim is to maximize the sum of a liquidation value at terminal time and of the total expected profits from dividends, net of the total expected costs for capital injections.
-Inspired by the study in \cite{EKK1989} on reflected follower problems, we relate the optimal dividend problem with capital injections to an optimal stopping problem for a drifted Brownian motion that is absorbed at zero.
+Inspired by the study of El Karoui and Karatzas \cite{EKK1989} on reflected follower problems, we relate the optimal dividend problem with capital injections to an optimal stopping problem for a drifted Brownian motion that is absorbed at the origin.
 We show that whenever the optimal stopping rule is triggered by a time-dependent boundary, the value function of the optimal stopping problem gives the derivative of the value function of the optimal dividend problem.
-Moreover, the optimal dividends' distribution strategy is also triggered by the moving boundary of the associated stopping problem.
+Moreover, the optimal dividend strategy is also triggered by the moving boundary of the associated stopping problem.
 The properties of this boundary are then investigated in a case study in which instantaneous marginal profits and costs from dividends and capital injections are constants discounted at a constant rate.

 {\textbf{Keywords}}: optimal dividend problem; capital injections; singular stochastic control; optimal stopping; free boundary.

 {\textbf{MSC2010 subject classification}}: 93E20, 60G40, 62P05, 91G10, 60J65